cloudflare/cloudflare-docs/content/style-guide/API-content-strategy/guidelines-for-curl-commands.md

 Requests without a body should not be indented also, to make them consistent with requests containing a body.

-## Do not use jq as part of curl examples
+## Do not use jq as part of cURL examples

-[jq](https://jqlang.github.io/jq/) is a separate tool that not everyone will have installed.
-Curl examples should not include response formatting through jq as part of the example.
+[jq](https://jqlang.github.io/jq/) is a separate tool that not everyone will have installed. cURL examples should not include response formatting through jq as part of the example.

 If you must suggest the use of this tool, you can add a link to the [Make API calls](/fundamentals/api/how-to/make-api-calls/) page in Fundamentals, which briefly mentions this tool.
-Do not repeat the existing content about jq near the cUrl example.
+Do not repeat the existing content about jq near the cURL example.

 ## Request guidelines

 ### Preliminary notes

-+ Make sure not to use typographical or smart quotes in a cUrl command, or the command will fail.
++ Make sure not to use typographical or smart quotes in a cURL command, or the command will fail.
 + Placeholders in the URL should follow the same format as in the API documentation: `{zone_id}`
 + Placeholders in the request body (that is, the data included in a `POST`/`PUT`/`PATCH` request) should use this format: `<RULE_ID>`